infotroph/cv/ckblack-cv.md

 ## Invited talks

 **Black, C.K.** November 2017.
 Inferring root-soil interactions: When samples are expensive, a model can help.
-Department seminar, University of Arkansas at Little Rock.
+Biology Department seminar, University of Arkansas at Little Rock.

 **Black, C.K.** April 2013.
 How much carbon, for how long?
 Chambana Science Café, Urbana IL.